 - Ensure that all nurses employed to provide Skilled Nursing services are either registered nurses or licensed practical nurses who have a current Louisiana Board of Nursing license with a minimum of one year of supervised nursing experience in providing Skilled Nursing services in a community setting to recipients. - Provide an orientation on waiver services to licensed nurses and assure that licensed nurses adhere to the OCDD Critical Incident Reporting policy.
-(See Appendix D for information regarding this policy.) - Collect and submit the following documents to the recipient's support coordination agency: - Primary care physician's order for Skilled Nursing services.
+(See Appendix D for information regarding this policy)